wlemkows/nvml/libvmmalloc/master/libvmmalloc.3.md

 There are two configuration variables that **must** be set to make **libvmmalloc** work properly.
 If any of them is not specified, or if their values are not valid, the library prints the appropriate error message and terminates the process.

 **VMMALLOC_POOL_DIR**

 : Specifies a path to directory where the memory pool file should be created.
-The directory must exist and be writable.</p></td>
+The directory must exist and be writable.

 **VMMALLOC_POOL_SIZE**